 - Darker and Edgier: It takes the novel's Black Comedy a few steps further, most obviously with the brats' fates.
 But it's not that far removed from its source and remains a family-friendly show.

 - Deadpan Snarker: Willy Wonka, as per usual, but several Act One-specific characters snark too, such as Mrs. Pratchett and Cherry Sunday (particularly where her egotistical colleague Jerry is concerned).

 - Death by Adaptation: Happens to Prince Pondicherry in the Backstory as a prelude to this trope being highly possible for the bratty kids apart from Mike (who gets a Fate Worse Than Death)!
 In the case of Augustus, Mr. Wonka assures the group that he will be fine and rescued before his bones get in the toffee, but he doesn't sound reassuring ("At least he died doing what he loved best.").
 Violet explodes and Mr. Beauregarde is sent to take her to the Juicing Room before she starts to ferment, which Mr. Wonka says will get her back to normal ("or, you know, near enough").
 Veruca and Mr. Salt...well, they certainly head for the incinerator!
 (How would Mr. Wonka NOT have a lawsuit on his hands?!
-Read the Fine Print perhaps — he certainly rushed through those contracts!)
-Since there's no confirmation of their ultimate fates, the following tropes potentially apply and/or are discussed.
+See Read the Fine Print below.)
+Since there's no confirmation of their fates, the following tropes potentially apply and/or are discussed.
 All are Played for Laughs.